 Have you seen these headlines?
-Simplify Your Life, Retire in Your 30’s, or Live Like a Minimalist?
+Simplifying Your Life, Retire in Your 30’s, or Live Like a Minimalist?

-Only in the last few years have I truly learned what simplifying, minimizing, and the FIRE movement, are all about.
-I’m so glad I explored these topics as they have positively changed our lives greatly.
+Only in the last few years have I learned what simplifying, minimizing, and the FIRE movement, is all about.
+I’m so glad I explored these topics as they’ve positively changed our lives considerably.
 Bringing less stress and more joy, less stuff and more freedom, less unhealthy habits and more pleasure, and even mo’ money but fewer problems.

-With a bit of effort, we have progressed greatly towards simplifying and improving our:
+With a bit of effort, we’ve progressed significantly towards simplifying and improving our:

 - Food habits – being more aware of what we put into our bodies for our overall health and energy, thereby losing weight and improving how we look and feel

 - Fitness habits – finding what works for us, to increase our movement, enjoy greater function and stamina, have better bodies and more fun